pj-labs/react-oidc-nextjs-demo/README.md

-# Next Auth demo with NCATS
+# Next Auth demo with @axa-fr/react-oidc library and NCATS

 1. Run the development server:
     ```bash